-We’re hoping to expand into bigger and better things, but that takes people-power, and we’re an entirely volunteer-led initiative.
+We’re hoping to expand into bigger and better things, but that takes time, so stay tuned to hear what we have planned next!
 If you have an idea for a project, let us know and we’ll see how we can help you!

 Aren’t all these identities too much?
 People seem to just be making stuff up now.

 At RCYK, we understand that many people who don’t feel a connection to certain identities may feel like they’re invalid, not legitimate, or made up.
-However, we also understand that all identities were “made up” at some point or another.
+However, we also understand that all identities were created (in a way) at some point or another.

 We don’t believe that it’s our place to tell somebody whether or not their identity is legitimate.
-Our mission is to create a safe space for all people who fall under the queer umbrella and their allies, and we understand the word queer to mean anybody who is not exclusively heterosexual or exclusively cisgender (not trans).
+Our mission is to create a safer space for all people who fall under the 2SLGBTQQIPAA+ umbrella and their allies.

 It may seem odd to those who’ve never heard of many of these identities, but we believe that it’s important to recognize them as valid because they are ways that young people have begun to understand themselves as different than those who are exclusively heterosexual or exclusively cisgender.

-What about straight kids?
+What about kids who are allies?
 Don’t they need help too?

 Yes!
-Straight kids most likely struggle with stress, anxiety or emotional issues on a regular basis as well.
-It Gets Better Yellowknife acknowledges that young people deal with stressful situations no matter their gender identity or sexual orientation.
+Allies most likely struggle with stress, anxiety or emotional issues on a regular basis as well.
+The Rainbow Coalition of Yellowknife acknowledges that young people deal with stressful situations no matter their gender or orientation.

-That being said, young queer people deal with a variety of issues that straight young people most likely will never deal with such as unacceptance from their parents due to their sexual orientation or gender identity, blatant disrespect from teachers or other students based on their sexual orientation or gender identity, the expectations to educate people on their own identity.
+That being said, young 2SLGBTQQIPAA+ people deal with a variety of issues that allies most likely will never deal with such as unacceptance from their parents due to their orientation or gender, blatant disrespect from teachers or other students based on their orientation or gender, and the expectations to educate people on their own identity.

-RCYK is an organization that acknowledges these alternative situations that young queer people may face and promises to create safer and more effective ways of improving acceptance of all kinds, and not only in terms of sexual orientation or gender identity.
+RCYK is an organization that acknowledges these alternative situations that young 2SLGBTQQIPAA+ people may face and promises to create safer and more effective ways of improving acceptance of all kinds, and not only in terms of orientation or gender.

 I want to help!
 What can I do?/I need help with a project!
 What should I do?

-I’m a young queer person, and I kind of want to talk to somebody.
+I’m a young 2SLGBTQQIPAA+ person, and I kind of want to talk to somebody.

-Email us and we’ll respond as soon as possible to arrange some support for you!
+Email us, call us, text us or message us on social media and we’ll respond as soon as possible to arrange some support for you!
 If you don’t have a computer, are uncomfortable asking us for help, or would rather an alternative, please let a trusted adult know and ask them to help you with finding support and a safe environment.